MarcoVilera/MarcoVilera/README.md

 I am passionate about **Web Development** and **Software Engineering**.
 I am also interested in **Machine Learning** and **AI**.
 I am always looking to collaborate on projects and connect with like-minded people.
 If you would like to collaborate on a project or just chat, feel free to reach out to me.

-many of my projects have been mainly backend based, but I like frontend development just as much.
+Many of my projects have been mainly backend based, but I like frontend development just as much.

 wanna chat? you can reach me at